- Standard Limit / Maximum Amount: One month’s rent (read more)

-- All damage to the rental unit for which the landlord either accepted security deposit, returned it, or sued the tenant for;
+- A detailed description of any and all damage to the rental unit for which the landlord either accepted security deposit, returned it, or sued the tenant;

-- The date of the termination of the lease of the tenant who was charged for the damage
+- The date of the termination of the lease of the tenant who was charged for the damage; and

 - Details of whether repairs were made including the date, costs, and receipts therefor.

 The landlord must keep a record of the above for each rental unit for up to at least up to two years, along with any receipts or statements given to the tenant.
 The record shall be kept for the property inspection as well as the tenants request.
 If the landlord does not keep accurate records for the property inspection for the tenant or for a prospective tenant, the landlord shall immediately return any security deposit amount along with any interest which has accrued thereon.